-- gain insights into various aspects of the monetary transmission mechanism and of financial stability, - gain insights into individual household behavior, - analyze the impact of economic policy measures and macroeconomic shocks, and to - make cross-country comparisons.
+- gain insights into various aspects of the monetary transmission mechanism and of financial stability, - · gain insights into individual household behavior, - analyze the impact of economic policy measures and macroeconomic shocks, and to - make cross-country comparisons.

 Household-level finance and expenditure data are indispensable for a central bank, as they contribute significantly to improving the analysis of monetary policy and financial stability.
 Furthermore, the economic developments of the past decade and more have clearly shown that it is not the level of household debt - which can be calculated from macrodata - that matters most in the assessment of stability risks, but the specific burden on different income, occupational and age groups.
 Hence, decision-making on monetary policy and financial stability issues is also informed by analyses based on the HFCS, which is the most comprehensive household-level survey conducted on this subject in the euro area.
-Publications attesting to the variety of insights gained from analyses relying on the microdata from the first two HFCS waves are, amongst others, Albacete and Lindner (2013, 2015, 2017a and 2017b), Albacete et al. (2014), Albacete et al. (2016 and 2018b), Albacete et al. (2018a), Beer and Wagner (2017) Fessler and Schürz (2013, 2017), Fessler et al. (2014, 2015 and 2017), Lindner and Redak (2017) and Wagner (2014).
+Publications attesting to the variety of insights gained from analyses relying on the microdata from the first three HFCS waves are, amongst others, Albacete and Lindner (2013, 2015, 2017a and 2017b), Albacete et al. (2014), Albacete et al. (2016 and 2018b), Albacete et al. (2018a), Beer and Wagner (2017) Fessler and Schürz (2013, 2017, 2022), Fessler et al. (2014, 2015 and 2017), Lindner and Redak (2017) and Wagner (2014), Lindner et al. (2022), Fessler and Schürz (2022), Drescher et al. (2020), Bekthiar et al. (2019), Albacete et al. (2021), Lindner and Schürz (2019, 2021), Lindner (2021), Lindner and Probst (2020).

-1 For further details about the HFCN network and the HFCS survey (including the euro area blueprint questionnaire), see www.ecb.europa.eu/pub/economic-research/research-networks/html/researcher_hfcn.en.html (accessed on January 8, 2018).
+1 For further details about the HFCN network and the HFCS survey (including the euro area blueprint questionnaire), see www.ecb.europa.eu/pub/economic-research/research-networks/html/researcher_hfcn.en.html (accessed on June 9, 2023).

 2 Some euro area countries (such as Ireland and Estonia) did not participate in the first wave (HFCS 2010).
-In the third wave, some EU countries (Croatia, Denmark, Hungary and Poland) that have not yet adopted the euro also participated in the survey.
+In the fourth wave, some EU countries (Hungary and Czech Republic) that have not adopted the euro also participated in the survey.